simartynenko/Robust_Multigrid_Technique_2021_OpenMP/README.md

 ## Abstract of the book

-This book covers parallel software for the Robust Multigrid Technique and presents basic concepts for black box software development in the computational continuum mechanics (thermal conductivity, chemical hydrodynamics, convective heat transfer, electrodynamics, etc.) in Chapter 1.
+This book covers parallel software for the __Robust Multigrid Technique__ (RMT) and presents basic concepts for black box software development in the computational continuum mechanics (thermal conductivity, chemical hydrodynamics, convective heat transfer, electrodynamics, etc.) in Chapter 1.
 Developed parallel software uses OpenMP technology (3, 9 or 27 threads) for shared memory computers.

 FORTRAN language subroutines for parallel solving 3D boundary value problems by block Gauss-Seidel method (Vanka-type smoother) are given in Chapters 2.
 These subroutines implement the algebraic parallelism of RMT (parallel smoothing on the finest grid).